 September 24: Early Dismissal…no KSE Meeting.
 Please join us on Saturday for the Green Apple Day of Service…see below.

 September 27 (Saturday): Green Apple Day of Service.
 KSE Kids and their parents are encouraged to join our Briargrove Elementary Roadrunners for Briargrove’s 2nd Annual Green Apple Day of Service.
 Developed by the The Center for Green Schools at the US Green Building Council (USGBC), Green Apple Day of Service gives us the chance to transform our schools into healthy, safe, cost-efficient, and productive learning environments where students enjoy healthy air to breathe, where energy and resources are conserved, and where our children are inspired to dream of their own bright futures.
 On this day, we will bring together our BG teachers, students, staff, administration, and parents along with members of our community to improve and enhance our schoolyard gardens, orchards, outdoor classrooms, and outdoor playground areas.
-To register, click HERE.
+To see a summary and pictures from the day, click HERE.

 October 1: Leave No Trace and Fishing.
-Join KSE as we welcome Michael Scherer, Texas Parks and Wildlife as he leads and interactive discussion on the importance of keeping our water ways clean to maintain healthy habitats for our fish and fowl!
+Join KSE as we welcome Michael Scherer, Texas Parks and Wildlife Angler Education Program as he and his good friend, Mr. Whiskers, lead an interactive discussion on what a fish does all day, how they deal with water and habitat changes, and the importance of keeping our water ways clean to maintain healthy habitats for our fish and fowl!

 October 29: Early Dismissal…no KSE Meeting.